Digital Meaning

 Moneyball and sabermetrics have forever changed our understanding of how to win baseball games.
 Home runs are great, but if you strike out going for the big swing, you lose the chance to get on base and allow your teammates to drive you in.

-According to sabermetrics, the overlooked statistic was the walk — an unexciting but useful mechanism for the discerning batter to gain a free base.
+According to sabermetrics, the overlooked statistic was the walk — an unexciting but useful small move for the discerning batter to get on base.

 Walks plus hits measured a player’s on-base percentage, often a truer measure of a player’s potential to help a team win games than their batting average or number of home runs.